jiho/atlasr/documentation/HOWTO create a BRT model.md

 *	`overlay.stations=FALSE`	wether to overlay stations in the input dataset on top of the prediction plot.

+*   `save=TRUE` wether to save the output to files or just print info and the console and produce plots

 *	`path="env_data"`	path to the environmental data location (see `HOWTO deal with environmental data.txt` for more information on the environmental data).

 *	`plot.layout=c(2,2)`	layout of the matrix of effects plots (number of lines, number of columns).